geajack/gdxc/README.md

 12. You are encouraged to take the game in unexpected directions!
 Just because the game so far looks like it belongs to one genre, that doesn't mean you can't add a mechanic usually associated with a different genre.
 13. You can't play (submit code) two turns in a row.
 14. Don't touch this README or the LICENSE.

+## Can I participate?
+I don't know how to use C or Raylib!

+**Absolutely!** We are very open to beginners.
+[Raylib](http://raylib.com/) is an explicitly beginner-friendly library, in fact it was designed by a teacher specifically for a game development course, for people with no coding experience.
+Programming in Raylib is as simple as checking input with things like `IsKeyPressed()` and drawing the game with things like `DrawRectangle()`.
+If you need any further help, even with something basic like installing a C compiler, that's what the [discussion forum](https://github.com/geajack/gdxc/discussions) is for.